clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 </figure>
 </center>

-Behold the final result of our work.
+Behold the result of our work.
 Try unchecking the checkboxes next to each transform and clicking Apply.
 This is what we started with.
 Check them back again.
 The flamegraph got (subjectively) much more revealing.